 During 2023, the Company began the design and initial build phase of the previously announced Gentex Discovery Preschool, an on-site daycare and preschool designed to provide Company employees with convenient, cost-effective access to quality childcare.
-Construction is expected to begin in 2024, with an expected completion date in 2025.
-The total cost of the building project is expected to be \$12 - \$15 million, which will also be funded with cash and cash equivalents on hand.
+Construction began in the third quarter of 2024 as previously announced, with an expected completion date in 2025.
+The total cost of the building project is expected to be \$15 - \$20 million, which will also be funded with cash and cash equivalents on hand.

-The Company estimates that it currently has building capacity to manufacture approximately 34 - 37 million interior mirror units annually and approximately 19 - 22 million exterior mirror units annually, based on current product mix (excluding the impact of the above referenced ongoing construction).
+The Company estimates that it currently has building capacity to manufacture approximately 42 - 45 million interior mirror units annually and approximately 19 - 22 million exterior mirror units annually, based on current product mix.
 The Company also evaluates equipment capacity on an ongoing basis and adds equipment as needed.